4bits-vn/Multi-Department-Bot-Docs/CB-018-Get-Open-Tickets/implementation.md

 cd botframework
 pnpm dev

-# Test in Teams or DirectLine with messages like:
+# Test in Teams with messages like:
 # - "Show me my tickets"
 # - "What are my open tickets?"
 # - "List my incidents"